Tuesday, May 12, 2009

 Plato is a whole lot more interesting than that.
 I read the Gorgias a little while ago, and what struck me most was its vertiginous pessimism.
 The Gorgias is the story of a public debate, involving Socrates, two "philosophers," and the politician Callicles.
 The fact that the debate is in public, essentially on a stage, is key.
 Nobody in it is going to be persuaded of anything.
 Socrates gets the philosophers, Gorgias and his student Polus, to agree with him in proper Socratic fashion.
 But then Callicles messes it all up, basically saying, sure, Polus (Gorgias's student) will agree with Socrates that tyranny's bad--because there's no way he's going to stand up in front of a room and give them an answer they don't want to hear.
 And then Callicles accuses Socrates himself of rehearsing arguments that will be palatable to the listeners, and repeatedly calls him on playing to the audience.

-Ultimately Socrates wins the point, though it's a close call, and there's no pretence that he's actually persuaded his interlocuters.
+Ultimately Socrates wins the point, though it's a close call, and there's no pretence that he's actually persuaded anyone.
 He wins on Callicles' terms, by demonstrating that he holds the trump card:

 If I died because I have no powers of flattery or rhetoric, I am very sure that you would not find me repining at death.
 For no man who is not an utter fool and coward is afraid of death itself, but he is afraid of doing wrong.
 For to go to the world below having one's soul full of injustice is the last and worst of all evils.